OwenCochell/cursepy/docs/source/advn/collection.rst

 of info will be covered here.

-The topics covered in this document are not necessary for using capy!
+The topics covered in this document are not necessary for using cursepy!
-This info is only for advanced users who wish to gain a deeper understanding of capy and it's internals for there own uses.
+This info is only for advanced users who wish to gain a deeper understanding of cursepy and it's internals for there own uses.

-If you want a surface-level tutorial on HC objects, take a look at the basic usage tutorial [HERE]!
+If you want a surface-level tutorial on HC objects, take a look at the :ref:`basic usage tutorial <basic-tutorial>`.

 With that being said, lets get started!